gusrubin/spring-boot-generics-interfaces/README.md

 # spring-boot-generics-interfaces
-This project is a sample of use interface with type generics
+This project is a sample of use interface with type generics on Spring Framework